masonfocus/TheBookOfAnswers/README.md

 # The Book Of Answers

-A easy python script to extract one answer from The Book of Answers.
+An easy python script to extract one answer from The Book of Answers.

 The txt file comes from the project https://github.com/yujie-tao/the-book-of-answers